 Split systems are perfect for when you just want to cool one or two rooms and have a budget to stick to.
 You can choose from a single head per unit to a multi-head per unit depending on how many rooms you have to cool or heat.

 If you need air conditioning installations in your home or office, contact Beyond Heating and Cooling.
-We can help you with any air conditioning installations you need to stay warm during winter and cool during summer.
+We can help you with any heating and cooling installations you need to stay warm during winter and cool during summer.